xv/pixelbox/README.md

 var picker = new PixelMagnifierWindow();

-// ShowDialog() will return true if the window was closed via either Enter key
+// ShowDialog() will return true if the window was closed via either Enter key or
-// or mouse left click
-picker.ShowDialog();
+// mouse left click.
+You can use the return result to update your UI conditionally picker.ShowDialog();

 var color = picker.SelectedPixelColor;